mkschulz9/genetic-algorithm/README.md

 ## 🌟 Introduction

-### 🚗 Travelling Salesperson Problem
+### 🚗 Traveling Salesperson Problem
 The TSP is a classic problem in computer science, considered NP-hard.
-To learn more, [click here](https://blog.routific.com/blog/travelling-salesman-problem).
+To learn more, [click here](https://blog.routific.com/blog/traveling-salesman-problem).

 ### 🧬 Genetic Algorithm
 The Genetic Algorithm is a heuristic search inspired by the process of natural selection.
 To learn more, [click here](https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3).